Anti-conversion law: Chhattisgarh

 The Chhattisgarh Religion Freedom (Amendment) Act, 2006 legalised either a three-year imprisonment and penalty up to INR 20,000 or both for offenders.
-In case an offender is a minor, woman or a member of scheduled caste or scheduled tribe, the penalty increase to four years imprisonment, and a fine of INR 200,000.
+In case an offender converts an individual who is a minor, woman or a member of scheduled caste or scheduled tribe, the penalty increase to four years imprisonment, and a fine of INR 200,000.

 Gujarat

 The Gujarat Freedom of Religion Act, 2003 was created in 2003 and updated as the Gujarat Freedom of Religion (Amendment) Bill in 2006 and in 2021.
 Offenders can be imprisoned for three years with a fine of up to INR 50,000.
-Offenders belonging to minor, scheduled caste or scheduled tribe or a woman can be fined up to INR 100,000.
+Offenders who convert an individual who is a minor, belongs to a scheduled caste or scheduled tribe or is a woman can be fined up to INR 100,000.
 The 2021 amendment specifies inter-religious marriage as a form of forced conversion.
 However, the Gujarat High Court withheld the clause.

 Haryana

 The Haryana Prevention of Unlawful Conversion of Religion Act, 2022, provides a penalty of one to five years imprisonment and a fine of INR 100,000.
 It also makes concealment of religion during marriage a punishable crime carrying a penalty of three to ten years imprisonment and a fine of INR 300,000.